 - Buying a bike.
-Our clients have either travelled and fell in love with a bike they saw in a local shop or bought one online.
-Some of the sellers do not offer shipping services and the customers therefore needed to organise it on their own.
+Our clients have either traveled and fell in love with a bike they saw in a local shop or bought one online.
+Some of the sellers do not offer shipping services and the customers, therefore, needed to organize it on their own.
 Eurosender has already proven to be of great help in this case as well.

 - Competitions.
 Many a professional cyclist is also a Eurosender’s customer.
-As these athletes cannot always simply take their bikes with them when travelling abroad, bike shipping is needed in many cases.
+As these athletes cannot always simply take their bikes with them when traveling abroad, bike shipping is needed in many cases.

 - Going on holidays.
 People going on active holidays often decide to take their bikes with them.
 Renting a bike for two or three weeks is often much more expensive than shipping it to the holiday destination and using equipment one is familiar with.

 In case there is anything else you would like to know about how to ship or pack a bike, you can always turn to our friendly customer support team.
 Eurosender’s logistics specialists will answer all the questions you might have about bike shipping or shipping services in general.

 Take into consideration these guidelines when shipping a bike.
 Nevertheless, please consider that following them does not guarantee that the courier company will transport your package without restriction.
 In case you decide to ship a bike, Eurosender will not be held responsible for any damages caused by the transportation of your shipment.